Teacher swaps classroom for TV comedy

 Teacher swaps classroom for new BBC TV comedy

-A BBC 3 sitcom, Man Like Mobeen, created by and starring comedian Guz Khan, is in production.
+A BBC Three sitcom, Man Like Mobeen, created by and starring comedian Guz Khan, is in production.

 It chronicles the adventures of 28-year-old Mobeen, who's trying to shake off his criminal past and do the right thing in providing for his sister.